Prof. Dror Feitelson

 Experimental Systems Lab

-here at Hebrew University, formerly the parallel systems lab, but we
+here at Hebrew University, formerly the parallel systems lab, but I

-My own research centers on software engineering and performance evaluation.
+My research centers on software engineering and performance evaluation.

 In both cases the emphasis is on experimental methodology, in an attempt to